alastor367/Random_Terminal_Game-Ship_Game/README.md

 - Final Stats
 - Animations *started in v3*
 - ~~Simple options menu~~ *started in v3 will have updaits*
-- Rewrite this code in other languages (each code version)

 # known bugs: